 Several COVID-19 vaccine studies are taking place and must have approval from the US Food and Drug Administration (FDA) before distribution.
 CDC, state, and local health departments, including TONHC are collaborating with plans to provide vaccines when a safe and effective product is available.
+TONHC is approved to offer COVID-19 vaccines when they become available.
 TONHC will continue to provide updates about any vaccination plans on the Tohono O'odham Nation.